hugary1995/raccoon/doc/content/index.md

 !card! media/kalthoff.gif title=[The Kalthoff-Winkler experiment [!icon!link]](benchmarks/kalthoff.md)
 The Kalthoff-Winkler experiment simulated using the phase-field cohesive fracture model.
 The elastodynamics problem is solved using an explicit central-difference operator.
 The phase-field is shown on the left, and the field of maximum principal stress is shown on the right.
 !card-end!

+!card! media/stochastic.gif title=[Non-intrusive stochastic FEM [!icon!link]](benchmarks/klexpansion.md)
+The stochastic random field is decomposed using the Karhunen-Loeve expansion.
+The first 10 eigenvectors with the largest eigenvalues are shown on the left.
+The crack propagation with random fracture properties constructed using the KL-expansion is shown on the right.
+!card-end!
 !gallery-end!